 The money you put in is automatically distributed in the portfolio of your choice.
 M1 also manages your stock positions (portfolio) during market corrections using the dynamic re-balancing approach.

 Acorns is for those investors who neither want to dedicate funds regularly nor do they wish to spend more time thinking about their investments.
+It’s one of the most popular investing apps.

 To start, all you need to do is create an Acorn account and link a credit or debit card to it.
 When you make an online payment, the app will round off the total payable amount to the next dollar and keep the spare change.
 When the total amount adds up to at least $5, Acorns will automatically invest it in your preferred ETF portfolio.

 You can always make a large, one-time deposit to raise your investment value.
-All portfolios are effectively diversified which automatically re-balances during market fluctuations.
+All portfolios are effectively diversified, which automatically re-balances during market fluctuations.
 Acorns charge $1/month for its basic or core service.
 Acorns Later (for retirement planning) and Acorns Spend cost more.

 Wealthfront is a great way to invest passively without worrying much about fees and taxes.
 Once you finish signing up with the platform, you will receive a well-diversified portfolio comprised of global low-cost index funds.
-The aim is to keep you in a “risk comfort zone” while vying for the maximum returns.
+The aim is to keep you in a “risk comfort zone” while vying for maximum returns.

-It executes tested investment strategies, developed by a team of professional investment strategists to enhance your overall portfolio’s performance.
-These strategies are also designed to help investors with tax deductions which can be reinvested.
+It executes tested investment strategies developed by a team of professional investment strategists to enhance your overall portfolio’s performance.
+These strategies are also designed to help investors with tax deductions, which can be reinvested.

 An option for a loan against investments is there for users with at least $100,000 in their investment accounts on low-interest rates.
 While there are no trading commissions, you have to pay 0.25% of your total investment annually.